arkle-gr/MARS/README.md

 Directly run the main.py, the approach will run with the default settings.

 ## Data
-Workflows data with .xml format located in folder XML_Scientific_Workflow
+Workflows data with .xml format located in folder XML_Scientific_Workflow, including CyberShake, Epigenomics, LIGO, Montage, and SIPHT.

 ## Code Structure
 - `agent.py`: the agent in MARS